 - Begin cutting the meat perpendicular to the path that the fibers run.
 You want to use a very sharp knife and ensure that all of your cuts are going in the same direction.
 This will cut the meat across the grain.

-- Cut thin slices with your knife.
-Again, if you are trying to make the steak tender, you want to ensure that each slice is as thin as possible.
+- Cut meat into thin slices with your knife.
+Again, if you are trying to make the steak tender, you want to ensure that each slice is as thin as possible, even on a tougher cut.
 This will help to break down the muscle fiber further, so you have to chew with less power.

 - Cutting thick slices leaves you with a significant amount of muscle to chew through.